grafino/terraform-test/README.md

-# Terraform to provision in digitalocean
+# Terraform to provision in cloud providers

-- First test
+v1.0 - Included terraform configuration examples for digitalocean. v1.1 - Included terraform configurations examples for google cloud.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+Every cloud provider has different API and features, and so you have to read on instructions according to your needs.
+This is for learning purposes only and for templating a simples cloud infrastructure Terraform code.

 ### Prerequisites